InteractionDesignFoundation/handbook/guides/scrum/scrumTeam.md

 ScrumTeam members should answer the following questions:

-- What went well in the Sprint?
+- What went well this Sprint?
-- What could be improved?
+- What went wrong this Sprint?
-- What will we commit to improve in the next Sprint?
+- What could we have done better?

 ### Part 2: Demo